-In similar vein to the situation set out above, the father of the child will be able to register the birth on his own, in his capacity as a qualified informant, providing he has and produces a copy of a Court Order.
+Should you not want the Father named on the birth certificate, in similar vein to the situation set out above, the father of the child will be able to register the birth on his own, in his capacity as a qualified informant, providing he has and produces a copy of a Court Order.
 This Court Order may be made under the Children and Young Persons Act 2001.
 Similarly, the father will be required to make a statutory declaration stating that the Order has not been terminated or revoked by an order of a Court.

 You can apply to the Chief Registrar to re-register the birth by completing a statutory declaration.
 This must be signed by both the mother and the father and submitted to the Civil Registry enclosing all certified copies of your child's birth certificate.